vunguyen95/Review-ISD-Sieving/README.md

 # isd-sieving
 Many versions of the algorithms were tried: (main.cc, new_main.cc, impl1.cc, impl2.cc).

 The `main.cc' refers to the basic (but not trivial implementation).
-The impl1 and impl2 refers to other versions not mentioned in the paper.

 Currently using **new_main.cc** for the implementation.
 To compile: